Last Updated on April 13, 2020 by Heather Hart, ACSM EP, CSCS

 5 Non Running Mistakes that May Be Sabotaging Your Running

-When it comes to training for a race, runners are often hyper focused on mileage and paces, specifically, making sure they cover the distances at the speed they are supposed to based on a given training plan.
+You see, when it comes to training for a race, runners are often hyper focused on mileage and paces.
+Specifically, they want to make sure they cover the distances at the speed they are supposed to based on a given training plan.
 For many, hitting those numbers can feel like the ultimate deal breaker for performance.
 However, there are a number of other, non-running habits that have nothing to do with running at all that may actually positively – or negatively- impact training…and you might not even know it.

 Do you get enough sleep every night?

 (I can almost feel all of the new moms and dads giving me an evil stare through the computer screen.
 Sorry, I feel for you.
 I remember it like it was yesterday!)

 If you answered no…you aren’t alone.
 According to the Centers for Disease Control, 1 in 3 adults in the USA do not get the recommended 7 or more hours of sleep a day (source).
 But before you declare that you’re body has learned to function on just a handful of hours a night, let’s look at how a lack of sleep affects running.

 Heal While you Sleep

 Human growth hormone (HGH) is a complex protein produced by the pituitary gland in the brain, and is one of the primary compounds that allows our muscles to recover, rebuild, and grow.
 Our bodies need HGH to use the amino acids – the literal building blocks of muscle – we take from protein to help repair damaged muscle tissue.
 Up to 75% of HGH is released in the body at night while you are sleeping.
 Inconsistent sleep patterns can affect adequate release of HGH.
 Further research shows that a lack of adequate sleep can actually cause muscle mass to decrease (source).